-Banner Code: HIMT

-The Health Information Technology Associate in Science degree is designed to prepare the graduate to work with and manage health-related information.
+Banner Code: HIMT Associate in Science (70 credit hours) The Health Information Technology Associate in Science degree is designed to prepare the graduate to work with and manage health-related information.
 Health Information Technicians collect, organize, analyze, and manage data used in the healthcare profession.
 Most health information technicians, also known as HIT professionals, work in a variety of settings including healthcare facilities, insurance companies and government agencies.